wonkes-manoa/wonkes-manoa.github.io/index.md

 ### Index pages (Projects, Profiles, Interests)

-Bowfolios provides three public pages that present the contents of the database organized in various ways.
+Wonkes provides three public pages that present the contents of the database organized in various ways.

 The Profiles page shows all the current defined profiles and their associated Projects and Interests: